ihscy/writeups/HSCTF-2019/binary/aria-writer-v3/README.md

 For a chunk to be placed in the unsorted bin, it must

 * not be on the top of the heap, or else it will be merged with the top chunk rather than stored in a bin.
+The heap manager will check whether the next chunk is in use to decide whether to merge the large chunk with the next chunk, and each chunk stores information on whether the previous chunk is free in the P flag.
 Thus, we will forge two small chunks after it.
-I am not sure why it is two and not one, but the program crashes with only one.
-When I have time, I will figure it out later.

 * not fit into any tcache bins.
 There are 40 tcache bins, starting with 0x10 and incrementing by 0x10.
 Thus, the forged chunk should have a size greater than 0x410.
 I went with 0x420.

 There is ample space in the data segment to hold the forged chunk.
 The forged chunk is in the location of `name` because `name` is printed at every turn, giving us a means of viewing the leak.

 ```python
 # 1. prepare the chunk header for the forged chunk with size of 0x420
 #    0x421 will be read into address 0x602048 (name)
 conn.send(p64(0x421) + '\n')